openstack/neutron/doc/source/admin/config-auto-allocation.rst

 ----------------

-In a deployment where the operator has set up the resources as described above, they can get their auto-allocated network topology as follows:
+In a deployment where the operator has set up the resources as described above, they can get or create their auto-allocated network topology as follows:

 .. code-block:: console